 - Maida (All Purpose Flour) -2 tsp

 In this step I am going to explain how to make hung yoghurt/curd at home.
-You can even buy its readymade pack from market.
-For making hung curd, first of all place a sieve over a deep vessel.
+First of all place a sieve over a deep vessel.
 Transfer regular curd or yoghurt which you have made at home (or bought from market) over this sieve.
 Place this arrangement inside you fridge overnight or for 3-4 hours.

 All the water from curd will drip down in the vessel below and you will get thick creamy hung curd in the sieve.